M4D-P0IS0N/EJS-Challenge---Blog-Post/README.md

 # EJS-Challenge---Blog-Post

-A module to learn about EJS templates e dynamic domains
+A module to learn about EJS templates and dynamic domains